reginaldj123/quickgamer/README.md

 ###  future fetures to be implemented
  ##### fetures for snap
- - in future i would like to have an up and runnning  simple card game where the user could play against the computer,the game area will be  positioned in the center of the page currently where the video is.we will then have a page "learn how to play" where you will have the videos of exactly how to play each game on the Quickgamer website.there will then be a rules button besides the  game area like in "rock paper"that once clicked
+ - in future i would like to have an up and runnning  simple card game where the user could play against the computer,the game area will be  positioned in the center of the page currently where the video is.we we will then have a link at the bottom of the game area "learn how to play" where you will have the videos of exactly how to play each game on the Quickgamer website.there will then be a rules button besides the  game area like in "rock paper scissors" that once clicked a dialog box opens up giving you intructions on how the the game works. so in future there wont be a video on this page just a game useres will be able to use the learn.html page in the nav to show them how to play the games also.

+##### fetures for chess
+ - in future i would like to have an up and runnning  simple chess game where the user could play against the computer and select his or her  choice of color for use in the game. the game area will be  positioned in the center of the page currently where the video is, we will then have a link at the bottom of the game area "learn how to play" where you will have the videos of exactly how to play each game on the Quickgamer website.there will then be a rules button besides the  game area like in "rock paper scissors " that once clicked a dialog box opens up giving you intructions on how the the game works. so in future there wont be a video on this page just the game, useres will be able to use the learn.html page in the nav to show them how to play the games also.

+##### fetures for Rock paper scissors

 - Another feature idea